Choosing the Right Energy Affordability Policies for Your State

 The Just Solutions Energy Affordability Policy Library is designed to help climate justice advocates, organizers, and policy staff sort through these complexities and identify concrete policy options that can move the needle in their state.
 It offers a deep dive into dozens of policies that can be enacted at the state or local level to ensure households have access to clean, reliable, and affordable energy.

-1. Start by understanding what’s driving unaffordable energy in your state
+1. Understanding what’s driving unaffordable energy in your state

 To answer this question, you don’t need precise data to get started, but you do need ideas and hypotheses to get going.
 Try answering these questions as concretely as possible: